python-cffi/cffi/doc/source/index.rst

   with CFFI).

 * pycparser 2.06 or 2.07: http://code.google.com/p/pycparser/
+  (there is a bug in the distribution of 2.08!)

 * a C compiler is required to use CFFI during development, but not to run correctly-installed programs that use CFFI.